 The frozen stage implies that the inflammation and pain has settled, but the shoulder capsule is left thickened and contracted.
 The shoulder is very stiff, but there is minimal pain.

 The frozen shoulder eventually ‘thaws’ as the shoulder heals and movement gradually returns to normal.

 There are two types of frozen shoulder or adhesive capsulitis.
 The cause of each and the correct frozen shoulder management for each are very different.

-Ideopathic frozen shoulder develops with no easily identifiable cause.
+Primary frozen shoulder develops with no easily identifiable cause.
 Speculation exists around potential causes such as microtrauma to the shoulder capsule, systemic illness, hormonal changes or even stress.
-Ideopathic frozen shoulder commonly affects those in their 50’s but can occur in anyone between the ages of 40 and 60.
+Primary frozen shoulder commonly affects those between the ages of 40 and 60.
 Interestingly it affects the non-dominant arm more commonly than the dominant arm and females, smokers and diabetics more than their counterparts.

-Ideopathic frozen shoulder progresses slowly, taking up to 2.5 years to resolve.
+Left untreated, primary frozen shoulder is a chronic, long-term condition, taking up to 3 years to resolve.

-Traumatic frozen shoulder can be attributed to surgery or trauma of the shoulder, which triggers an inflammatory reaction of the shoulder capsule.
-The reason for the exaggerated nature of shoulder capsulitis and why some are more affected than others remains unclear.
+Secondary frozen shoulder can be attributed to surgery or trauma of the shoulder, which triggers an inflammatory reaction of the shoulder capsule.
+The reason for the exaggerated nature of shoulder capsulitis and why some are more affected than others remain unclear.

-Traumatic frozen shoulder tends to resolve much faster than idiopathic frozen shoulder, usually between 12-18 months.
+Secondary frozen shoulder tends to resolve much faster than primary frozen shoulder, usually between 12-18 months.

 Frozen shoulder symptoms differ between each stage of the condition.
 The symptoms of frozen shoulder overlap with other shoulder injuries, commonly leading to misdiagnosis in the early stages.